Reports are created by clicking the Reporting homepage.

 - Record Count Limit

-This option in the Properties panel lets you control whether a report runs automatically when opened in the report viewer.
-Click the toggle to on to run reports automatically when opening the report viewer.
+The Run When Opened option in the Properties panel lets you control whether a report runs automatically when opened in the report viewer.
+Click the toggle to On to run reports automatically when opening the report viewer.

 Reports can be sorted and summarized using the options in the Column sorting and Column summary sections.
 See the following for information on how to sort and summarize: